Push-forwards for Witt groups of schemes: Abstract

 \section{Abstract}

-Using suitable symmetric monoidal closed structures on derived categories of schemes, as well as adjunctions of the type $(\Lf^*,\Rf_*)$ and $(\Rf_*,f^!)$ (\ie{} Grothendieck duality theory), we define push-forwards for coherent Witt groups along proper morphisms between separated noetherian schemes.
-We discuss explicitely the special case of regular schemes.
+Using suitable closed symmetric monoidal structures on derived categories of schemes, as well as adjunctions of the type $(\Lf^*,\Rf_*)$ and $(\Rf_*,f^!)$ (\ie\ Grothendieck duality theory), we define push-forwards for coherent Witt groups along proper morphisms between separated noetherian schemes.
+We also establish fundamental theorems for these push-forwards (\eg\ base change and projection formula) and provide some computations.